 Read about the 2016 cohort of winning students and their projects.

 Read the FAQ

 Applications are available online.
 Click Reed President's Summer Fellowship.

 The deadline is March 3, 2017.

-- One confidential letter of recommendation, preferably from a member of the Reed faculty.
+- Request one confidential letter of recommendation, preferably from a member of the Reed faculty.
 Faculty may provide their recommendation either through this form in which they provide short answers to specific questions or this link for uploading a traditional letter.
 They can choose which of these formats to use and must complete only one.
 Refer your recommender to Michelle Johnson (503.788.6634) with any questions.

 - a summary (no more than 200 words).
 If selected as a Fellow, the summary will represent your project in various materials.